A Holistic Approach to Health & Wellness

 Drew Osteopathy is a private practice clinic with locations in King City and Sioux Lookout Ontario.
 We provide osteopathic treatment and registered physiotherapy services to people of all ages.
 For the elderly, newborns, office professionals, pregnant women, children, manual workers and those active in competitive or recreational sports we treat the cause of your health issues and help alleviate your symptoms.

 - Maintain your present state of health

-- Relieve your pain by reducing its intensity, frequency and duration
+- Relieve pain by reducing intensity, frequency and duration

 - Improve your functional state and recover from an accident or physical trauma

-- Help you transition through various life stages and events (pregnancy, school exams, job change, surgery)
+- Help you transition through various life stages and events affecting you physically (pregnancy, surgery)

 What is Osteopathy?